Template Variables

 helperMissing

-Returns an empty string when a helper is not found, preventing errors in the template.
+Returns an empty string when a helper is not found.

 makeStyle

-Converts a table configuration object into a CSS style string by mapping non-object properties to key: value
+Converts a table configuration object into a CSS style string.
+Used with Order Table Variables.

 <schema>.<property>